Looking for a comedy show or open mic in Brooklyn? This is the first post in a series featuring some of the best venues in the city.

 Closest Subway: Atlantic Ave – Barclay’s Center 2/3, 4/5, B/D, N/Q/R/W

-As Brooklyn’s oldest comedy club Eastville is a staple, and as close as you can get to a traditional comedy club experience in the borough.
+Eastville Comedy Club is Brooklyn’s oldest comedy club Eastville.
+It’s as close as you can get to a traditional comedy club experience in the borough.
 For a more mainstream, manhattan comedy vibe you can hit up Stacked run by Kyle Gillis and Omry Han.
-Eastville is also a hub for all comics with shows and mics like Divya Gustafsen and Alex Kim’s Firestarters.
+Laughing Buddha hosts mics and shows here as well.